qmkDuran/qmkDuran/README.md

 ## 🚀 Summary
-<p>I'm a Software Engineer that enjoys coding, it allows me to be an artist and an engineer at the same time.
+<p>I'm a Front End Developer that enjoys coding, it allows me to be an artist and an engineer at the same time.
 The best
  thing about it is the vast array of tools at your disposal.
 </p>